Shootertrex/iamge-backend/README.md

 - ~~perform undo~~
 - ~~perform redo~~
 - how to undo a delete in rust? not possible?
+    - move file to trash bin instead of full delete?

-### Other
+### Enhancements
-- index out of bounds when getting current file when no files loaded (usually on program start up)
-- index out of bounds on moving files when no folders (may not bug with this. still investigate)
 - filter out duplicate folders when adding/loading
 - write documentation
-- can't use ~/ in folder names
 - maybe don't want to wipe out folders when loading external
 - allow multiple source folders for files
+- add coverage to control_flow undo/redo

+### Bugs
+- ~~index out of bounds when getting current file when no files loaded (usually on program start up)~~
+- index out of bounds on moving files when no folders (may not bug with this. still investigate)
+- can't use ~/ in folder names